Cultural Anthropology MA

 After considering the applications, we will inform the applicants about the exact date of the examination that will be organized via Skype.

-Applicants with a full application package will be notified about the exact time and date of application interviews conducted via Skype.
+Applicants with a full application package will be notified about the exact time and date of application interviews conducted via Skype or Ms Teams.
 Applicants are responsible for having technically suitable conditions for the interview from their side.
-The Skype interviews will occur from May to June for September intake, and in November for February intake.

 The applicant should choose one of the well-known figures from the history of anthropology: Clifford Geertz, Edmund Leach, Bronislaw Malinowski, Margaret Mead – and review his/her works and achievements in the fields of anthropology.